 $small-text: false;

-' quotation marks are used.
+quotation marks.
 You can choose this to your liking.
-The most important thing is that the closing quote must be of the same type as the opening one.
+The most important thing is that the closing quote must be the same type as the opening one:

 $string: "Hello, World";